wincentbalin/html5-din5008/README.md

 # Usage

+Simply copy [index.html](index.html) either locally or to another server, or simply use the [default instance](https://wincentbalin.github.io/html5-din5008/).

-Just open [index.html](index.html) and use the button `Print` to print the letter to paper or to PDF file, and the `Share` button to share the letter as URL.
+Open [index.html](index.html) and use the button `Print` to print the letter to paper or to PDF file, and the `Share` button to share the letter as URL.
 The latter button will open that URL in another browser tab or window.
+You can also copy this URL and use it as a template.

 # License